johanpq/Calculator/README.md

 ## Author

-This project was developed by [Johan Queiroz].
+This project was developed by Johan Queiroz.

 ## Contribution